 The course is typically taught over 12 weeks, but extensions can be negotiated with the Course Leader to accommodate the maximum number of clinical hours or part-time placement time.

 You'll need to demonstrate competence in their sphere of clinical practice, and this will be assessed as pass/fail.

 Upon satisfactory completion of the course assessment tasks including a multi-station OSCE and reflective discussion, medicines calculation exam and the achievement of the NMC standards of proficiency for midwives (2019) in the Practice Assessment Document, you'll be eligible to apply for the appropriate professional qualification and re-entry onto the professional register.

 There are two ways to join this course.

 Once applications open, you can apply directly to us for a place on this course.
 We'll work with you to find a suitable placement to undertake your clinical hours if you've not been able to do so.

 Applicants accepted directly onto the course are fully funded and you'll also receive a bursary from health Education England on successful completion.

-Most of our local practice partners offer an employed route for Return to Nursing Practice.
+Most of our local practice partners offer an employed route for Return to Midwifery Practice.
 You'll first need to apply with your chosen Trust via NHS Jobs.

 Qualified midwives who wish to return to the Nursing and Midwifery Council (NMC) register in the UK, and who are looking for a supported, bespoke experience while upskilling clinical practice and returning to study.